 Habas was the fourth child in a family of seven.
-When the oldest son reached bar-mitzvah age, her father decided to immigrate to Erez Israel and fulfill his life’s dreams; firstly, to abandon his occupation as a merchant and instead earn his living by farming; secondly, to protect his children from the increasing secularism of East European Jewry and educate them to a religious-Zionist life in Erez Israel.
-In the summer of 1908 the Habas family immigrated to Palestine.
+When the oldest son reached Lit. "son of the commandment."
+A boy who has reached legal-religious maturity and is now obligated to fulfill the commandmentsbar mitzvah age, her father decided to immigrate to Erez Israel and fulfill his life’s dreams; firstly, to abandon his occupation as a merchant and instead earn his living by farming; secondly, to protect his children from the increasing secularism of East European Jewry and educate them to a religious-Zionist life in Erez Israel.
+In the summer of 1908, the Habas family immigrated to Palestine.
 However, the encounter with their new homeland resulted in sorrow, disappointment and wandering.
 Their first stop was Petah Tikvah, where her father wished to purchase an orchard to cultivate and provide for his family.
 But the family found the heat there unbearable, the children developed skin and eye ailments, and Nehama was overwhelmed by the combination of household duties to which she was unaccustomed (laundry and bread-making) and the hitherto unfamiliar local foodstuffs, such as tomatoes, eggplants and olives.

 The storm broke out when the oldest daughter, Hemda, finished school and wanted to continue her studies at the newly established Training Seminary for Women Teachers (later the Lewinsky Teachers’ Seminary).
 Her father objected violently and the family dispute attracted so much attention from neighbors that delegations of teachers and parents came to their home in an attempt to persuade him to change his mind.
 Finally, he gave in, with the result that not only Hemda but all the sisters attended the seminary.